 Launch your career in construction management with this one-of-a-kind book

-The construction management industry is expected to increase employment by 16 percent over the next decade.
+The construction management industry will increase employment by 16 percent over the next decade.
 This second edition of a bestselling introduction to construction management walks you through each stage of the construction management process.

-Written from the constructor’s perspective, this book will familiarize you with all the construction management fundamentals and how Building Information Modeling (BIM) is impacting the construction management profession.
+This book will familiarize you with all the construction management fundamentals and how Building Information Modeling (BIM) impacts the construction management profession.

 - Covers interoperability of technology advances in the construction industry